Traveling solo is an exciting adventure that will allow you to learn more about yourself and pave the way for a more flexible travel lifestyle.

 Canadians are also some of the friendliest people you’ll ever meet!
 Montreal is about 5 hours away from the beautiful Niagara Falls.

-I spent four months in Copenhagen and spent a majority of my time exploring by myself.
-Copenhagen has a wide variety of things to do and see, such as Nyhavn, the Little Mermaid, Christiania park (a free-town hippie community) and a ton of free museums where you can learn about the history of Copenhagen.
+I spent four months in Copenhagen and spent the majority of my time exploring by myself.
+Copenhagen has a wide variety of things to do and see, such as Nyhavn, the Little Mermaid, Christiania park (a free-town hippie community), and a ton of free museums where you can learn about the history of Copenhagen.